Chahrkey

-Chahrkey is included in the Constituency PP-117.
-The earlier Name of this constituency was PP-99 and it was changed in 2008 elections.
+Chahrkey is included in the Punjab Provincial Assembly constituency PP-117.
+The earlier name of this constituency was PP-99 and it was changed in the 2008 elections.

 Ways of earning

 Most of the population of the village depends upon agricultural earnings.
 The soil of the village is very fertile.
 The people love to have the cattle for their needs.
 Some of the people are working in Education, Health, Judiciary, Army, Police and Civil Engineering departments.
 A considerable community is working abroad to earn for their families.
 Some people have earned a good name in the business of rice, furniture and pottery.